wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 - REST API to enable custom applications for visualization and analytics on Edge Data Store

 ## Edge Data Store architecture
-EDS is an embedded data server that runs on Linux and Windows devices.
+EDS is designed for small devices, such as 64-bit Intel/AMD compatible, 32-bit ARM v7/v8 compatible, and 64-bit ARM v8 compatible chips,  running Linux and Windows.
 The following diagram depicts the relationships of architectural components to one another in the Edge Data Store:

 ![EDS architecture](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSArchitecture.jpg "EDS architecture")